 Step 2: Create Pivot Tables

-Create multiple pivot tables from the same data source — one for each metric you want to display:
+Create multiple pivot tables from the same data source — one for each metric you want to display.
+If you're new to pivot tables, start with the complete guide to mastering pivot tables.

 - Revenue by month (for a line chart)